ddev/awesome-ddev/README.md

 * [Set Up Linux DDEV Environments for WordPress and Drupal](https://ostraining.com/blog/tools-blog/setting-up-ddev-in-linux/) (Jorge Montoya).
 Great step-by-step for Linux users including the Docker install and post-install steps.
 * [Sharing your DDEV-Local site via a public URL using "ddev share" and ngrok](https://www.drupaleasy.com/blogs/ultimike/2019/06/sharing-your-ddev-local-site-public-url-using-ddev-share-and-ngrok) (@ultimike, 2019-07-01)
 * [Tools with Friendly Learning Curve: ddev](https://www.gizra.com/content/friendly-tools-ddev/?utm_campaign=coschedule&utm_source=twitter&utm_medium=webwashnet) (Aron Novak, 2019-06-12)
-* [Migrating from Drupal 6 to Drupal 8 Like a Boss](https://dev.acquia.com/article/migrating-drupal-6-drupal-8-boss) ([@alex-moreno](https://github.com/alex-moreno), 2019-05-10).
-This gives a great discussion of how two ddev projects can communicate and access each other's database servers, making migrations easy.
 * [BLT and DDEV -- Together!](https://dev.acquia.com/article/blt-and-ddev-together) (Alex Moreno Lopez, 2019-03-19)
 * [Grav: Local Development with ddev](https://learn.getgrav.org/15/webservers-hosting/local-development-with-ddev) ddev can be used for nearly any CMS or web environment; this is an example of using it for [Grav](https://getgrav.org/), a CMS that doesn't have explicit ddev support.
 * [DDEV-Local Web Container Customization](https://ddev.com/ddev-local/ddev-local-web-container-customization-in-v1-8-0/) (rfay, 2019-06-03)